 Excess luggage can be taken for which there is a charge.
 You can reduce this cost by 20% if your excess luggage is pre booked on-line.
 If there is a group of you travelling on the same ticket, then its ok to pool the luggage between you all to help prevent a surcharge.

 The drivers load and unload the luggage into the hold directly from yourself, immediately prior to boarding, you do not check-in the luggage prior.

 Foldable pushchairs and foldable bicycles are all accepted in addition to the allowance however that is providing there is enough space in the hold.
 Lightweight manual wheelchairs and mobility scooters (under 20kg) are also accepted but prior arrangements are needed (at least 36 hours ahead of travel).

 For more comprehensive information we have a designated National Express page for full details.

-Flexible pre cruise packages are available for you to tailor your own mini break in either London or Southampton.
-Why not spend time exploring the capital and visiting all the major attractions?
-Or alternatively journey down to the south coast and enjoy the region before boarding your cruise ship.
+Flexible pre-cruise or post-cruise packages are available for you to tailor your own mini break in London.
+Why not spend time exploring the capital and visiting all the major attractions to start or end your cruise holiday in style.

 The whole package is created by you.

 These city break packages complement any cruise holiday.